kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 # 3. Methodology

 ## Satellite Imagery Acquisition
 Preliminary visualization of the Waiparous Basin Study area was done using the GoogleEarth Pro application and QGIS, including use of historic imagery visualization tools.
-This refined the selection of 1985 (baseline), 2010 (start of logging impacts, 2016 (logging maximal concurrent extent), and 2022 (final year of logging) for comparative analysis.
+This refined the selection of 1985 (baseline year, first year with Landsat 5 imagery), 2010 (start of logging impacts), 2016 (maximum logging footprint), and 2022 (final year of logging) for comparative analysis.

 Satellite imagery used in this project was obtained from [Google Earth Engine, GEE] (https://earthengine.google.com/).
 > [!NOTE]